 Step 3.
 After the scanning, you will be shown all the files that can be recovered.
 Preview them by either using the File View or Tree View.
 When set, hit “Recover” and choose where you want to save the files.

 Congratulations, you now know 5 easy methods you can use to reset USB ports.
-Attempt them in the order they appear here in this article, they should resolve your problem.
-If you fix the issue but the files in the USB device are corrupted, you can turn to the highly recommended tool - AnyRecover to restore data from your corrupted USB device.
+Attempt them in the order they appear here in this article, they should resolve your problem no matter which version of Windows your PC is running, Windows 7/8/10, or the latest Windows 11.
+If you fix the issue of USB ports not working, but the files in the USB device are corrupted, you can turn to the highly recommended tool - AnyRecover to restore data from your corrupted USB device.